 An attack in which malicious actors gain control over 51 percent of nodes in a network.
-In Bitcoin is a digital currency (also called crypto-currency) ...
+In The term "Bitcoin" can either refer to Bitcoin the network, ...
 More, Proof-of-Work (PoW) has been the main method of securing against double-spend attacks.
-A 51% attack on PoW means that malicious actors controlling more than 50% of the network’s mining hash, can use this power to prevent new transactions from being confirmed or reverse transactions that were completed under their control, leading to a double-spend attack.
+A 51% attack on PoW means that malicious actors controlling more than 50% of the network’s mining hash can use this power to prevent new transactions from being confirmed or reverse transactions that were completed under their control, leading to a double-spend attack.
 Satoshi Nakamoto assumed in the Bitcoin whitepaper that acquiring 51% of Bitcoin’s hashrate would be impossible and thus did not consider the economic incentives behind a 51% attack.
-However, the biggest cost resulting from a 51% attack is the loss of confidence in the A blockchain—the technology underlying bitcoin and other c...
+However, the biggest cost resulting from a 51% attack is the loss of confidence in the A blockchain is a shared digital ledger, or a continually up...
 More.
-Blockchains such as Bitcoin and Ethereum are believed to be secure from 51% of attacks, however, smaller blockchains/altcoins may be prone to this kind of attack.
+Blockchains such as Bitcoin and Ethereum are believed to be secure from 51% of attacks.
+On the other hand, smaller blockchains/altcoins may be prone to this kind of attack.